coppersoft/copcompiler/README.md

 ## Copperlist syntax ##

 Copperlist files must follow a simple but powerful syntax.
 Actually you can define 3 instructions: MOVE, WAIT and WAIT_END.
+You can find a couple of examples in the examples directory.

 #### MOVE ####